 - National Economic Development Policies and Planning

 - Industrial and Technology Policy

-Anton (Tony) C. Nelessen has been teaching Urban Design and professional practice first at Harvard and currently at Rutgers for the past 39 years.
-He has emerged as one of the nations most respected urban visionaries.
+Anton (Tony) C. Nelessen retired July 2022.
+He taught Urban Design and professional practice first at Harvard and then at Rutgers.
+He emerged as one of the nation’s most respected urban visionaries.
 He has more than 40 years of professional experience as a professor, author and practitioner in the fields visioning, planning and urban design.
 He is one of the signers of the Charter for the Congress for the New Urbanism.
 He has won multiple professional awards and has emerged as a national pioneer in community planning and urban design through public participation using his trademarked Visual Preference Survey and Vision Translation Workshop.
 He has been a consultant to a diverse group of clients nationally and internationally.
 He has consulted for developers, architecture and landscape architecture firms, environmental groups, national and local transit agencies, municipalities and counties.
 He as consulted for state and national governments including significant body of research and visioning and urban design in Holland.

 He has been hired by the US State Department for work in Iceland and Cyprus and has testified before Congress.
 For one year he was the prime visionary and consultant to the US Department of Transportation national town meetings for Transit.